GitHixy/GitHixy-SND-Scripts/Fate Farming [DT Atma]/FateFarming_README.md

 5. **Automatic zone switching**: When you reach the target for current zone, automatically moves to the next
 6. **Completion**: When all zones are completed, continues normal FATE farming

-## Development Notes

-This script represents a significant evolution of pot0to's original version.
-The main modifications include:

-- Complete rewrite of the Atma management system
-- Native integration with Dawntrail zones
-- New helper functions for tracking and progression
-- Improvements to status visualization
-- Optimizations for SND v2 APIs

-The code maintains compatibility with all original features while adding a completely new layer for automatic Dawntrail Demiatma management.

 ---

 **Happy Farming! 🎮**